Rosey Grier: Education and college career

-During these days of early desegregation Grier had to deal with animosity from opponents especially when travelling to away games in the South such as Texas Christian Univerisity (TCU) in Fort Worth, Texas.
+During these days of early desegregation, Grier had to deal with animosity from opponents, especially when travelling to away games in the South such as Texas Christian University (TCU) in Fort Worth, Texas.

 Grier also excelled in track and field in shot put, discus, and javelin while at Penn State.
 He was captain of the track team.
-In track, he won the IC4A and Penn Relays shot put and discus, as well as qualifying for the javelin finals, and was a Track & Field All-American in 1954 and 1955.
+In track, he won the IC4A and Penn Relays shot put and discus, as well as qualifying for the javelin finals.
+He was a Track & Field All-American in 1954 and 1955.

 Grier was a member of the Alpha Phi Alpha fraternity.
 Grier was noted as being engaging by other students and developed interests outside of sports that remains through his life.
 “He was a big human being,” Penn State teammate Lenny Moore said, “but just as nice and truthful as you could be.”
 Grier earned his degree in 1956.

-Professional Football Career
+Professional football career

-New York Giants 1956-62
+New York Giants 1955–62

 After playing college football at Penn State University, Grier was the 31st overall pick of the 1955 NFL draft, taken in the third round by the New York Giants.
 At the time Jim Lee Howell was the coach.
 He started in 85 games with the Giants as a defensive tackle from 1955 through 1962.
 This included playing in an NFL Championship in 1956 and five Eastern Conference titles (1956, 1958, 1959, 1961, 1962).
 As a stand out tackle, Grier worked with Tom Landry as Landry developed his flex defense later utilized with the Cowboys.
-Grier was selected for the Pro Bowl in 1956 and 1960, and was named All-Pro at defensive tackle in 1956 and 1958–1962.
-The Giants defense at the time, had become so significant to the their success that they began the unheard of practice at the time of announcing the defense unit instead of the offense before the game.
+Grier was selected for the Pro Bowl in 1956 and 1960, and was named All-Pro defensive tackle in 1956 and 1958–1962.
+The Giants defense at the time, had become so significant to their success that they began the then unheard of practice at the time of announcing the defense unit instead of the offense before the game.